LiveStreamFleet/public/4sites_protection_switching/README.md

 #### is_requester:

 In WebRTC, one node must request the connection.
+Use is_requester to define whether the node initiates the WebRTC connection.

-If **is_requester** is true, the node initiates the connection.
-If false, the node will only accept connection requests from the remote_node_id with matching **peer_id** and **accountid**.
+- If is_requester is **true**, this node will request the connection.
+- If is_requester is **false**, this node will only accept connection requests from the remote_node_id if both the peer_id and accountid match exactly.

+This ensures that each connection is initiated or accepted explicitly, preventing unauthorized or accidental connections.

 #### remote_node_id:

-The nodeid of the remote node that will connect to this peer.
-The remote_node_id must be identical to the node if of the remote node for the connection to be established.
+pecifies the unique nodeid of the remote node that will connect to this peer.

+The remote_node_id must exactly match the ID of the remote node for the connection to be established.
+Mismatched IDs will prevent the connection.

 #### datachannel_endpoints:

-You can establish more than one data channel within a single peer connection if required.
+A list of data channels within a single WebRTC peer connection.

+Multi-Channel Support: A single WebRTC peer connection can contain multiple data channels, allowing you to handle different types of traffic independently.
+For example, you can use one data channel for UDP transport and another for TCP.
+This flexibility enables efficient transport of diverse traffic types over the same WebRTC connection.

 #### datachannel_id:

-A unique name for the data channel.
-This must be unique within the configuration file.
+A unique identifier for each data channel.

+- This ID must be unique within the configuration file to avoid conflicts.
+- It allows you to distinguish between multiple data channels in the same peer connection.

+By defining unique datachannel_ids, you can organize and manage multiple data streams effectively within a single WebRTC peer connection.

 #### ordered: